Fed Struggles to Stop Biden from Destroying America’s Economy

 Powell’s policies will bring pain to American families, one way or another.

-Now the Fed is openly rooting for stock and housing markets to crash – because that’s how they’ll know their rate hikes are finally deflating the “Everything Bubble.”
+Now the Fed is openly rooting for asset prices to crash – because that’s how they’ll know their rate hikes are finally deflating the “Everything Bubble.”

 Here’s how Neel Kashkari, president of the Federal Reserve Bank of Minneapolis, explained the situation:

-I certainly was not excited to see the stock market rallying after our last Federal Open Market Committee meeting.
+I certainly was not excited to see asset prices rallying after our last Federal Open Market Committee meeting.
 Because I know how committed we all are to getting inflation down.
 And I somehow think the markets were misunderstanding that.

 One of the biggest mistakes they made in the 1970s at the Fed is they thought that inflation was on its way down.
 The economy was weakening.
 And then they backed off and then inflation flared back up again before they had finally quashed it.
 We can’t repeat that mistake.

 The good news is, the Fed really does seem determined to fight inflation at all costs.
 Yes, it won’t be pretty.
-Stock bulls will cry when valuations return to sane levels.
-Speculators in the super-hot housing market will likely get burned.
+Speculators will likely get burned.

 With a big picture perspective, these are the prices we pay to deflate a massive asset bubble.
 There’s just no way around it.